-The EPA set a daily health-based fine particle standard of 35 micrograms per cubic meter ($\mu g/m^3$).
-Monitors in all four counties met this standard in 2016.
+The EPA set a daily health-based fine particle standard of 35 micrograms per cubic meter (μ g/m3).
+Monitors in all four counties exceeded this standard in 2017.
 In addition to the federal standard, our Board of Directors adopted a more stringent health goal in 1999, based on recommendations from our Particulate Matter Health Committee.
-Monitors in King, Pierce and Snohomish exceeded the local health goal of 25 $\mu g/m^3$ during the 2016 winter season.
-Our monitor in Kitsap County did not exceed the local health goal.
+Monitors in King, Kitsap, Pierce and Snohomish exceeded the local health goal of 25 μ g/m3 during 2017, in part because of the impact of regional wildfires in early August.

-Figure 1 shows the number of days the health goal was exceeded annually in the region, from 2000 to 2016.
+Figure 1 shows the number of days the health goal was exceeded annually in the region, from 2000 to 2017.
 The shading demonstrates that our highest fine particulate days overwhelmingly take place during the winter wood heating months.
-While the graph indicates that we have made progress reducing the number of days we exceed the health goal, it also shows that we are falling short of our goal of having zero days exceeding the health goal, especially during winter months.
+Due to the 2017 wildfire impacts, this figure shows that there were several days during non-winter months that our region exceeded the health goal.
+While the graph indicates that we have made progress reducing the number of days we exceed the health goal overall, it also shows that we are falling short of our goal of having zero days exceeding the health goal, especially during winter months.